core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Version -12 to -13 ## {#sec-12-13}

+* Updated author list.

 * Registering Resource Type values is not strictly required.

-* Higlighted what is used simply as an example.
+* Highlighted what is used simply as an example.

 * Added further alternative to follow-up with group requests using the Block2 Option.